 Each level has its own set of rules.
 The NFL game is a bit more offensive, so the rules are geared toward the quarterbacks and receivers.

-College 5 Yard Contact Rule
+5 Yard Illegal Contact Rule In College

 To put it simply, there isn’t one.
 College football has specific rules that allow contact of any receiver, as long as the ball isn’t in the air.
 Read more about the rule here.

 According to the NFHS handbook, a player may not contact a receiver if the ball is in the air.
 It does not matter how far down the field it is.
 The point of emphasis is on the fact that there is no open attempt to catch the football.
 If there is contact when the ball is in the air, it will be called pass interference.

 Looking at the NCAA rule book, they also contact a receiver at any point past 5 yards.
 The two states that play by NCAA rules are Texas and Massachusetts.
 Below is an excerpt from the NCAA 2017 handbook, which describes the illegal contact rule.